-A positive breath, urine or blood test for the presence of alcohol or drugs or a confirmed consumption on SCRAM will be considered a probable cause violation of the absolute sobriety requirement.
+A positive breath or urine test for the presence of alcohol or drugs or a confirmed consumption on SCRAM will be considered a probable cause violation of the absolute sobriety requirement.
+If the participant intends to obtain a secondary validity test on their own, the participant should contact WCS as to an approved testing facility.
+Under no circumstances will secondary testing for hair or fingernail testing be permitted.
 A sanction for noncompliance will be imposed.
-A participant, however, may request a hearing to challenge the finding of non-compliance.
+A participant, however, may request a hearing to challenge the finding of noncompliance.

-The Judge is the ultimate authority for sanctions and incentives concerning Alcohol Treatment Court participants.
+The Judge is the ultimate authority for sanctions and incentives concerning OWI Treatment Court participants.